roysland/kabalfrontend/README.md

 ## Build

 # Azure setup
-* Create a Container registry
+* Create a Container registry.
+Although not stated anywhere, this NEEDS to be a lowercase name, or else github actions will fail.
 * Upload container to registry
 * Create a Web App with container
 * Once the app service is running, go to Deployment > Deployment center